MatthieuNadeau96/freeCodeCamp/client/src/pages/guide/english/react/component/index.md

 ---
 ## React - Components

 Components are reusable in react.js.
-You can inject value into props as given below :
+You can inject value into props as given below:

 ```jsx